sungminoh/algorithms/leetcode/solved/235_Lowest_Common_Ancestor_of_a_Binary_Search_Tree/README.md

 Easy

-Given a binary search tree (BST), find the lowest common ancestor (LCA) of two given nodes in the BST.
+Given a binary search tree (BST), find the lowest common ancestor (LCA) node of two given nodes in the BST.

 According to the <a href="https://en.wikipedia.org/wiki/Lowest_common_ancestor" target="_blank">definition of LCA on Wikipedia</a>: “The lowest common ancestor is defined between two nodes `` p `` and `` q `` as the lowest node in `` T `` that has both `` p `` and `` q `` as descendants (where we allow __a node to be a descendant of itself__).”